After decades of gentrification, Central District church calls on Seattle to return land, boost affordable housing

 Spokesperson Kamaria Hightower said in a statement the city has been “evaluating the previous city ordinances, federal and local restrictions on the property, and funding opportunities in order to work in partnership with New Hope on new affordable housing in the community.”

-Restrictions from that time limited future sale and use of the land without state or federal approval, according to the city.
+Restrictions from that time limited future sale and use of the land without state or federal approval, according to the mayor’s office.
 Seattle law also bars the transfer of park lands unless the city holds a public hearing and finds that the transfer is necessary.

 City Councilmember Kshama Sawant took up the church’s call Wednesday, saying she plans to introduce a resolution that would apologize for harm and advocate for more affordable-housing funding for the church.